 The regulatory conditions for foreign investments in Russia

-The Constitution and the Civil Code of the Russian Federation, as well as laws on joint stock and limited liability companies and securities markets, provide the general legal framework for investment in Russia.
+The Constitution and the Civil Code, as well as laws on joint-stock and limited liability companies and securities markets, provide the general legal framework for investment in Russia.

 The Foreign Investments Law defines foreign investors as: